0xRace/multiplayergame/memory-bank/game-design-document.md

 ## 1. High-Level Vision

-We’re building a massively multiplayer online “snake-style” arena.
+We're building a multiplayer online "snake-style" arena using simple shapes and open source assets.
 Each player spawns as a dot on a large shared map.
 Players navigate with arrow keys.
-Upon encountering another player, if your health is higher, you “consume” them, gaining length/health.
+Upon encountering another player, if your health is higher, you "consume" them, gaining length/health.
 Goal: Become the biggest snake in the world in a fast-paced, skill-based environment.

 ## 2. Genre & Core Concept